 Second, FPL fails to point out that the "lowest cost" standard in the early House Bill was not eliminated.
 The early House Bill provided that in a financing order issued to a utility, the Commission was required, among other things, to "[e]nsure that the marketing, structuring, pricing, and financing costs of the storm recovery bonds will result in the lowest cost of the funds and the lowest storm recovery charges that are consistent with market conditions and the terms of the financing order."
-(EXH 133) In the subsequent House version of the bill, this language was removed from subparagraph (2)(b)2. of the proposed law, but a "lowest cost" standard was added in subparagraph (2)(b)5. of the proposed law which provides for a post-issuance review of "the actual costs of the storm-recovery bond issuance."
-The law as enacted retained the new language.
-The law provides for the Commission to determine if "the actual costs of the storm-recovery bond issuance . . . resulted in the lowest overall costs that were reasonably consistent with market conditions at the time of issuance and the terms of the financing order."
-Staff believes this language provides evidence of the Legislature's intent that the Commission ensure the transaction be conducted at the lowest cost.
+(EXH 133) In the subsequent House version of the bill, this language was removed from subparagraph (2)(b)2. of the proposed law, but a "lowest cost" standard was added in subparagraph (2)(b)5. of the proposed law which provides for a post-issuance review of "the actual costs of the storm-recovery bond issuance."18 The law as enacted retained the new language.
+The law provides for the Commission to determine if "the actual costs of the storm-recovery bond issuance and the terms of the financing order."19 Staff believes this language provides evidence of the Legislature's intent that the Commission ensure the transaction be conducted at the lowest cost.